mjskier/vertica-sql-go/README.md

 vertica-sql-go has been tested with Vertica 10.1 and Go 1.13/1.14/1.15.

+## This is only a test

+Just checking that a push triggers a successful build

 ## Installation

 Source code for vertica-sql-go can be found at: